Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the legal framework and procedures for secondary legislation.
-In your revision, focus on:
+For SQE1, you are required to understand the legal framework and procedures for secondary legislation, with a focus on the following syllabus points:

 - the constitutional basis and rationale for delegated legislation in the UK